safer-r/.github/profile/README.md

 ## Why the safer project?

 [R](https://www.r-project.org) is a permissive programming language: it will 'try to work' in many situations and returns something, when other programming languages would have returned an error.
 This advantage partly explains its success, as it is commonly used by non programers.
-But it comes with several problems which could soften reproducibility or consistency aspects:
+But it comes with several problems which could soften accuracy or consistency aspects:
 - **Non intuitive behaviors.**

     - Example with the `sample()` function: